Ask a doctor about a prescription for ATARAX 25 mg FILM-COATED TABLETS

 Warnings and precautions

-Other medications and Atarax
+Other medicines and Atarax

-The simultaneous administration of Atarax with monoamine oxidase inhibitors should be avoided.
+Concomitant administration of Atarax with monoamine oxidase inhibitors should be avoided.

 Atarax counteracts the pressor effect of adrenaline.

-Atarax with food, drinks, and alcohol
+Taking Atarax with food, drinks, and alcohol

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-Older patients
+Elderly patients

-This medication is not recommended for older patients, as the effect of the medication may be prolonged and may increase the risk of adverse effects due to a lower rate of elimination.
-If this medication needs to be used in older patients, it is recommended to start treatment with half the recommended dose.
+This medicine is not recommended for use in elderly patients, as the effect of the medicine may be prolonged and the risk of side effects may increase due to the lower elimination rate in these patients.
+If it is necessary to use this medicine in elderly patients, it is recommended to start treatment with half the recommended dose.

-Atarax tablets contain lactose
+Atarax contains lactose

-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.

-Follow exactly the administration instructions of this medication indicated by your doctor.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-Adults over 18 years old:
+Adults over 18 years of age:

-Adolescents and children over 12 months:
+Adolescents and children from 12 months of age:

-If you have kidney problems or liver problems, your doctor may indicate that you take a lower dose (see “Warnings and precautions”).
+If you have kidney or liver problems, your doctor may indicate that you take a lower dose (see "Warnings and precautions").

 The dose will be adjusted within the recommended dose range according to the patient's response to treatment.